No-Deductible Health Insurance: What You Need To Know

 You can sometimes find short-term health insurance plans with low deductibles, but it's rare.

-Short-term health insurance plans often have deductibles that are much higher than regular health insurance plans.
+Short-term health insurance plans often have deductibles that are much higher than those of regular health insurance plans.
 For example, cheap plans can have deductibles that are $15,000 or higher because they don't have to follow the same rules as regular health insurance plans.

 Frequently asked questions